 Dr. Juneman is a UA Reynolds Scholar in Applied Geriatrics at the UA Center on Aging.
 She is a key faculty lecturer in the Cardio-Pulmonary-Renal Block for first-year medical students.
 She has successfully mentored medical students, residents, fellows and graduate students.

 Dr. Juneman received her bachelor's degree in Electrical Engineering at Southern Methodist University in Dallas, Texas, where she graduated with honors.
 She attended medical school at the University of Texas - Houston Health Sciences Center.
 She completed her internal medicine internship and residency at the University of Arizona.
 Following completion of her residency, she spent another year as chief resident at the University of Arizona-Tucson Hospitals Medicine Residency Program.
 Dr. Juneman completed her cardiology fellowship at the University of Arizona, where she also served as chief fellow.

-Dr. Juneman’s basic science research interest is focused on mechanical and cellular remodeling in heart failure.
-She is interested in alterations in ischemic left ventricular dysfunction and in cellular therapy for heart failure.
+Dr. Juneman’s translational research interest is focused on mechanical and cellular remodeling in heart failure.
+She is interested in alterations in left ventricular dysfunction and has collaborated on cellular therapy for heart failure.
 Dr. Juneman’s clinical interest is cardiac physiology in the failing heart as well as women’s cardiovascular disease.